GamesInTheBox-MC/Docs/content/basic/config/_index.md

   # Should the plugin use FastAsyncWorldEdit if it exists ?
   use-fawe: true

-  # Should the plugin use WorldEdit if it exists ?
-  use-we: false

 # Settings for Planners
 planner:
   # The delay between Planner's tick